 Henri Cartier-Bresson’s Man Jumping the Puddle -1930

 Captured through a fence behind Paris’ Saint-Lazare train station, this image has become the perfect example of a decisive moment.
-It’s the photographer’s way of showing just how they capture a second in time, like when you win big playing the Bingo Australia has to offer, or find out you’ve hit the jackpot.
+It’s the photographer’s way of showing just how they capture a second in time, like when you win big playing the most entertaining games on offer, or find out you’ve hit the jackpot.

 The Steerage by Alfred Stieglitz – 1907

 The iconic image “The Steerage” shows exactly that.
 The image depicts the poorer section of a ship and the way people were packed in like sardines and did everything in the same space, from washing to cooking and sleeping.
 The photo was hugely significant as it showed the layer of classes of the time, and its composition reflects this too.

 Stanley Forman’s Woman Falling From Fire Escape – 1975

 A shocking photo that is rather hard to look at, Forman was working for the Boston Herald when he was called to the scene of a fire.
 Sadly the escaping women and child were on the fire escape when it collapsed and they came crashing to the ground.
 Sadly the women died, but Forman won a Pulitzer Prize for the image and it shone much needed light on improving fire escape safety codes, so it definitely made a positive impact in some ways.

 Kevin Carter’s Starving Child and Vulture – 1993